replomancer/Swordfight/README.md

 a 1950 paper by [Claude Shannon](http://en.wikipedia.org/wiki/Claude_Shannon).
 Why is it that old papers are better than new ones?
 I don't know.

 Did you know that the number of possible positions in chess is bigger than the number of atoms in the observable universe?
 That's a lot of positions!

-I think unicode chess pieces look pretty neat!

-♜ ♖ ♞ ♘ ♝ ♗ ♛ ♕ ♚ ♔ ♟ ♙

-Depending on the terminal the colors may be confusing. ♜ is black.

 ## License